Explicit Constructions for Rack-Aware Minimum Storage Partially Cooperative Regenerating Codes: Introduction

 \subsection{Research motivation and Contribution}

 In this paper, we focus on the rack-aware MSR codes in the partially cooperative model where each host rack has the same number of failed nodes.
 When the number of failed nodes is inconsistent, we can treat this situation as the worst-case scenario where the number of failed nodes in each host rack is maximized.
 In the cooperative repair model, all remaining host racks participate in repairing failed nodes during the cooperative repair process, whereas the partially cooperative repair model utilizes only a subset of remaining host racks.
 This implies that for each host rack, we should carefully arrange which subset of remaining host racks should transmit specific data to it during the cooperative repair phase.
-Therefore, the repair scheme proposed in \cite{GDL} can not be extended to the case of the partially cooperative repair model.
+Therefore, the repair scheme proposed in \cite{GDL} can't be extended to the case of the partially cooperative repair model.
 As far as we know, there are few studies on the rack-aware MSR codes in the partially cooperative model.
-We find that by extending the construction method in \cite[Construction 2]{YB1} based on Hadamard designs and applying the grouping idea in the cooperative repair process, we can propose novel arrangements for subsets of remaining host racks to obtain two classes of MSPCR codes.
-Specifically the main results can be summarized as follows.
+We find that by extending the construction method in \cite[Construction 2]{YB1} based on Hadamard designs and applying the grouping idea in the cooperative repair process, we can propose novel arrangements for subsets of remaining host racks to obtain two classes of rack-aware minimum storage partially cooperative regenerating (MSPCR) codes.
+Specifically the main results can be summarized as follows. \begin{itemize} \item We derive the lower bound on repair bandwidth for rack-aware MSPCR codes by using extremal combinatorics. \item According to this bound, we obtain our first class of rack-aware MSPCR codes, i.e., the codes in Theorem \ref{th2}, by constructing a class of MDS array codes and stacking up multiple instances of the MDS array code.
+These codes achieve the minimum (optimal) repair bandwidth when $b\in[1,u-v]$ and the asymptotically optimal repair bandwidth when $b\in[u-v+1,u]$. \item When $\bar{d}=\bar{k}+1$, we obtain the second class of rack-aware MSPCR codes, i.e., the codes in Theorem \ref{th3}.
+By dividing each column of the code $\mathcal{C}$ into appropriate groups in the repair process, the subpacketization level is smaller by a factor of $\bar{h}-\delta+2$ than that in \cite{GDL} when $\delta=1$.
+These codes achieve the optimal repair bandwidth for $b\in[1,u-v]$ and the asymptotically optimal repair bandwidth for $b\in[u-v+1,u]$. \end{itemize}